 The Rush-Henrietta School District Board of Education ("Board") is committed to providing a safe and orderly school environment where students may receive and district personnel may deliver quality educational services without disruption or interference.
-Responsible behavior by students, teachers, other district personnel, parents, and other visitors is essential to achieving this goal.
+Responsible behavior by students, teachers, other district personnel, parents/guardians, and other visitors is essential to achieving this goal.

 The district has a long-standing set of expectations for conduct on school property, including the school bus, and at school functions.
 These expectations are based on the principles of civility, mutual respect, citizenship, character, tolerance, honesty, and integrity.
 In order to determine the circumstances related to an infraction of the Code of Conduct, it is often necessary to question students regarding their observations of and/or participation in the event.
-While communication with parents is always a top priority, it should be noted that, "Neither the Education Law nor the Federal Constitution require school officials to contact the parents of a student before questioning that student concerning an alleged infraction of a school rule."
-(35thEdition, School Law, New York State School Boards Association, page 650.)
+While communication with parents/guardians is always a top priority, it should be noted that, "Neither the Education Law nor the Federal Constitution require school officials to contact the parents/guardians of a student before questioning that student concerning an alleged infraction of a school rule."
+(36thEdition, School Law, New York State School Boards Association, page 650.)

-The Board recognizes the need to clearly define these expectations for acceptable conduct on school property; to identify the possible consequences of unacceptable conduct; and to ensure that discipline, when necessary, is administered promptly, fairly, and consistently.
+The Board recognizes the need to clearly define these expectations for acceptable conduct on school property and at school functions; to identify the possible developmentally appropriate, graduated consequences of unacceptable conduct; and to ensure that discipline, when necessary, is administered promptly, fairly, and consistently.

 The Board believes that each student is expected to be responsible for his/her own behavior.
 Students who fail to meet the expected degree of responsibility and violate school rules may be subject to appropriate disciplinary action and more regulated supervision (District Policy Manual 5310).
-Penalties for violations of the Code of Conduct may be, but are not limited to, a verbal or written warning; notification of parents; detention; suspension from transportation; suspension from extra-curricular activities; in-school suspension; out-of-school long-or short-term suspension; other loss of privileges; removal from class by classroom teacher; notification of law enforcement officials; and permanent suspension from school.
+The goal is not to penalize, but to teach students there are consequences to actions and choices.
+Consequences for violations of the Code of Conduct may be, but are not limited to, a verbal or written warning; notification of parents; detention; suspension from transportation; suspension from extra-curricular activities; in-school suspension; out-of-school long-or short-term suspension; other loss of privileges; removal from class by classroom teacher; notification of law enforcement officials; and permanent suspension from school.